 On Android, if your device supports Android Backup Service, and you turn on Back Up My Data and Automatic Restore in the Backup & Restore section of the Settings app, Android will back up your app data and restore it automatically if you get a new device or reinstall the app or operating system.

-I recommend using both the Apple or Android device backups, and the database sync feature, to best protect your data.
+We recommend using both the Apple or Android device backups, and the database export feature, to best protect your data.
 Alternatively, you can upgrade to BandHelper, which automatically backs up all the data you enter, including attached documents and recordings, allows you to undo individual edits and allows you to restore just the app data without restoring your entire device.